Rockie156/PeerMentorHackathonEvent/puzzle.md

 permalink: /puzzle/
 ---

+### Problem Statement

 We've found some alien DNA!

-Help us convert their genetic code to proteins.
+Help us convert translate their genetic code into amino acids.

 The aliens appear to have two key differences:

-1. Their transcription enzyme shifts only 1 base rather than 3 (each codon is still 3 base pairs long).
+1. Their codons overlap rather than being next to each other.
 2. Their enzymes sort codons before transcribing them to amino acids

 ### Example Trace